AlibabaCloudDocs/slb/intl.en-US/Developer Guide/RAM authentication.md

 # RAM authentication {#concept_slb_rjf_cz .concept}

-Before you call SLB APIs using a RAM user, the account must grant the RAM user the corresponding permission by creating an authentication policy.
-An Alibaba Cloud Resource Name \(ARN\) is used as a unique description of a resource in the authorization rule.
-The following table lists the ARNs of SLB APIs.
+Before you call Server Load Balancer \(SLB\) APIs as a RAM user, you must grant the RAM user corresponding permissions by using your Alibaba Cloud account.
+Specifically, you need to create an authorization policy and attach the policy to the RAM user.
+In the policy, you need to use an Alibaba Cloud Resource Name \(ARN\) to specify the resource that you want the RAM user to access.
+The following table lists the ARNs of SLB resources.

 ## SLB resources {#section_vj2_fyf_cz .section}

-The following table lists SLB resources that can be authorized and the corresponding ARN formats.
+The following table lists the SLB resources that can be authorized and the corresponding ARNs.

 |Resource|ARN|
 |--------|---|